Check eligibility for a mortgage

 Let’s say someone is buying a £100,000 house with a £25,000 deposit, meaning they have 25% equity.
 Therefore, the more equity you have, the lower your mortgage rate will be.

-Generally speaking, it’s preferable to go for the shortest term you can afford, in order to pay less interest and pay off the debt quicker.
+But generally speaking, with any loan, it’s preferable to go for the shortest term you can confidently afford.
+That way you pay less interest and clear the debt quicker.

 When choosing the type of mortgage for you, have a play with a mortgage calculator to see if you could afford the monthly payments if a discount mortgage went up.